jek-bao-choo/splunk-otel-example/infrastructure-kubernetes/aks-otelcol-extravolumes-extrafilelogs-pv-pvc-azurefileshare/README.md

 -

-# Part 2 of 5: Collect Logs from Kubernetes Host Machines/Volumes using EmptyDir with `ExtraVolumes`, `ExtraVolumeMounts`, and `ExtraFileLogs`.
+# Part 2 of 5: Collect Logs from Kubernetes Host (k8s node) Machines/Volumes using EmptyDir with `ExtraVolumes`, `ExtraVolumeMounts`, and `ExtraFileLogs`.

 - Sometimes there will be a need to collect logs that are not emitted from pods via stdout/stderr, directly from the Kubernetes nodes.
 Common examples of this are collecting Kubernetes Audit logs off of customer managed Kubernetes nodes running the K8s API server, collecting common “/var/log” linux files for security teams, or grabbing logs that come from pods that dont write to stdouot/stderr and have mounted a hostPath, or emptyDir volume.